markmoxon/c64-elite-flicker-free/README.md

 The Commodore Plus/4 version of Elite is an unofficial release of the game that was converted from the Commodore 64 version by Pigmy.
 You can find lots of information about the game on [Commodore Plus/4 World](http://plus4world.powweb.com/software/Elite_Plus4).

 The patching process follows a similar set of steps to the Commodore 64 version, but it operates on a game binary that's already been extracted from Pigmy's original version (thank you to @Kekule1025 for doing this, and for packing the final game up after I'd done my patching).
+You can access the unencrypted game using a monitor or debugger, by setting an execution breakpoint for address $5100 and loading the original Pigmy version; when the breakpoint is hit, the game will be unencrypted in memory from address $1100 onwards.
+This is the version that the patch scripts work with.

 The game runs at a different address to the Commodore 64 version, so the [`elite-flicker-free-plus4.asm`](src/elite-flicker-free-plus4.asm) and [`elite-modify-plus4.py`](src/elite-modify-plus4.py) files modify the code in different places to the Commodore 64 version.
 Most (though not all) routines run at addresses that are $0900 higher in memory than their Commodore 64 counterparts, so that's why you can see `+ $0900` throughout these files.

 Also, because the Pigmy version comes with a demo loading screen that takes up a fair amount of extra memory, we can't just tack the flicker-free routines onto the end of the game binary, as we do in the Commodore 64 version.
 Instead we can put them in the spite area, and specifically over the top of the two Trumble sprites, which are not used in the Plus/4 version (the Plus/4 does contain Trumbles, but because the machine does not support hardware sprites, they do not appear on-screen, so the sprite definitions are unused and we can use the space to store the flicker-free routines).